-The one to the left indicates open price and the other to the right indicates close price.
+The one to the left indicates the open price and the other to the right indicates the close price.

 The top of the vertical line represents the High and the bottom represents the low.
 Thus, all the essentials of price information are depicted clearly in the bar chart (or) OHLC chart.

 The traditional bar chart uses only a single color- black.
 However, now they do come in green and red like a candlestick chart.
 A trader can get every price information from a bar chart, just like a candlestick trader, if he looks closely.
 But there are specific key differences, that sets out a bar chart from the candlestick chart.